-- 4. Contact The Hartford to request the leave and provide supporting documentation - 5.
-Submit a GME LOA Request Form to the GME office - 6.
+- 1. Contact the Hartford to request the leave and provide supporting documentation - 2.
+Submit their Program Director's approved GME LOA Request Form to the GME office - 3.
 File a claim for State SDI or PFL benefits with the EDD